-Washington Long Term Disability Insurance Attorneys
+Long Term Disability Insurance Attorneys Serving Washington Residents

 If you got hurt or sick and can’t work for an extended period, you might be wondering if you qualify for long term disability benefits.
 Contact Abell and Capitan Law, and we’ll advise you on your options and how you can apply for long term disability insurance.
 Taking time off from work because of an injury or illness can result in severe financial strain.
 You don’t have to face your disability and loss of income by yourself.
+We serve the residents of Washington State with LTD claims.

-Our Washington long term disability insurance attorneys know you have a lot of questions, and we’re ready to answer them.
+Our long term disability insurance attorneys know you have a lot of questions, and we’re ready to answer them.
 Long-term disability insurance benefits can supplement your income while you’re out of work, trying to recover from your injury.
 If your situation becomes permanent, you might qualify for lifelong benefits.

 You should be able to trust that you’ll receive your full benefits from your insurance provider, but the truth is that insurance companies are for-profit businesses who will try to cut corners and reduce your benefits, if they can.
 We’ll do our best to prevent that from happening.